galambborong/commander/README.md

 ## Intro/aims

-This project initially took shape when following this [tutorial](https://www.youtube.com/watch?v=fmvcAzHpsk8), by way of re-familiarising myself with C#, having been more or less only working in JavaScript since October 2020, and having had limited C# exposure beforehand.
+This project initially took shape while following this [tutorial](https://www.youtube.com/watch?v=fmvcAzHpsk8) by way of re-familiarising myself with C#, having been working more or less only in JavaScript since October 2020, and having had limited C# exposure beforehand.

-I've been extending it beyond the scope of the tutorial, and using it as a project to learn and turn it into an actual application that suits my needs.
+I've extended it far beyond the scope of the tutorial, using it as a chance to learn about Entity and LINQ, as well as turning it into an application that actually suits my needs.

 This is a project in development, so there's no hosted version at present - but I'll likely deploy it soon.